-

 Extracting the computational content of classical proofs in conceptual mathematics.
 Particular attention is paid to invocations of logical completeness in mathematical form, typically as variants of Zorn's Lemma.

-Proof theory and constructive mathematics Peter Michael Schuster
+Proof theory and constructive mathematics Iosif Petrakis

 Proof theory at large studies mathematical proofs, which thus become themselves objects of mathematics.
 In a nutshell, the goal is to understand "what can be proved with what" and to gain computational information from proofs.
 Constructive mathematics aims at direct proofs from which one can read off algorithms; any such algorithm comes with a certificate of correctness for free, which just is the original proof.